 Parcel Tax Information

-Looking Ahead- Opportunity to Renew Expiring Local Funding
+Looking Ahead- Opportunity to Renew Expiring Local Funding with Measure A

 For almost 20 years, LVJUSD schools have relied upon locally-controlled school funding approved by our community to retain quality teachers and core academic programs.
 This funding is now set to automatically expire in July 2022.
 If this local funding expires, LVJUSD will lose approximately $4 million in annual revenue.
 Cuts of this magnitude would force our District to re-evaluate budget expenditures that could result in increased class sizes, reduced educational course options and fewer teaching positions.